Cosmetic Eyelid Surgeon Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

 During your initial consultation, Dr. Panchal will carefully evaluate the area around your eyes and discuss the treatments that can help improve your appearance.

-When can I Wear Makeup After Blepharoplasty?
+When Can I Wear Makeup After Blepharoplasty?

 How Long After Blepharoplasty Before I Can Fly?